TheOrchestraX/courseview-sdk-docs/custom_events_implementation.md

 # Listening to `mf:track` and Using Event Data

-This document explains how to _listen_ for the `mf:track` custom event and _use the event data_ to forward to analytics providers (GA4 / Facebook Pixel / dataLayer).
-It contains code examples and best-practice tips for extracting and mapping the event's `detail` payload to provider-specific calls.
+This document explains how to _listen_ for the `mf:track` custom event.
+The _event data_ will automatically forward to analytics providers (GA4 / Facebook Pixel / dataLayer).

 ---